SimonBlanke/Hyperactive/README.md

 ## Overview:
-- Optimize hyperparameters of machine- or deep-learning models from:
+- Optimize hyperparameters of machine- or deep-learning models.
-    - scikit-learn
-    - xgboost
-    - keras
-- Choose from a variety of different optimization techniques to improve your model, including:
+- Choose from a variety of different optimization techniques to improve your model.
-    - Random search
-    - Random restart hill climbing
-    - Simulated annealing
-    - Particle swarm optimization
-    - Evolution strategy
 - Never lose progress of previous optimizations: Just pass one or more models as start points and continue optimizing
 - Use transfer learning during the optimization process to build a more accurate model, while saving training and optimization time
 - Utilize multiprocessing for machine learning or your gpu for deep learning models

 <table>